-Our Water Matters Team is made up of people who all have the same dream to see pristine and productive bays and estuaries in Eastern Long Island.
+Our team is made up of people who all have the same dream to see pristine and productive bays and estuaries in Eastern Long Island.
 The heart of the team are local communities, who have contributed their time, their expertise, their physical help and their monetary support to help make this dream come true.
 Many hours have been spent by volunteers cleaning, counting and sorting oysters, all of which are essential for oyster aquaculture.

 Many thanks also to our Southampton Town Representatives, State Representatives, Fred Thiele, New York State Assembly and Tim Bishop, former U.S. Congressman for all of their help and support.